awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-confluenceblogconfiguration.md

 # AWS::Kendra::DataSource ConfluenceBlogConfiguration<a name="aws-properties-kendra-datasource-confluenceblogconfiguration"></a>

 Specifies the blog settings for the Confluence data source\.
-Blogs are always indexed unless filtered from the index by the `ExclusionPatterns` or `InclusionPatterns` fields in the `ConfluenceConfiguration` type\.
+Blogs are always indexed unless filtered from the index by the `ExclusionPatterns` or `InclusionPatterns` fields in the `ConfluenceConfiguration` object\.

 ## Syntax<a name="aws-properties-kendra-datasource-confluenceblogconfiguration-syntax"></a>